DeonRoos/Statistical_Distributions/README.md

-# Statistical_Distributions
+# Statistical Distributions Gallery

-Repository for a shiny app to explore various probabilistic distributions.
+This is a repository for a shiny app to explore various probabilistic distributions.

+The app can be accessed at: https://datacards-modellingteam.shinyapps.io/Distributions/